aliasgharchakera/DAA-Spring23-Project/Dataset/README.md

 - First line should have the optimum.
 - The next line contains space separated n and wmax
 - The n lines after them contains space separated vi and wi where i ranges from 0 to n-1.
-There is a script to parse any instance, `Dataset/scripts/parse_instance.py` that just takes the filepath and returns and list of [n, wmax, V, W] <br>
+There is a script to parse any instance, `Dataset/scripts/parse_instance.py` that just takes the filepath and returns and list of [optimum, n, wmax, V, W] <br>

-Note: Only the base_group has the first line as optimum, all the other groups have empty first lines which should be overwritten with the optimum once I get time to run DP or any other algorithm on them.
-The line is left blank to make the parsing script run similar to instances in base_group.
+Note: Only the base_group has the first line as optimum right now, all the other groups have empty first lines which should be overwritten with the optimum once I get time to run DP or any other algorithm on them to get their optimum since the input is just generated through random initialization. <br>
+The line is left blank to make the parsing script run similar to instances in base_group since they have optimum on the first line.

 ### Generating the instances